neehouse/RestaurantReviews/README.md

 ** Rather than implementing try/catch blocks for each exception type in the API methods, The WebApi config allows for the replacement of the Exception Handler, as such, it looks at the exception type, and determines the correct statusCode.
 See the Exceptions folder in CMMI.Business
 *** NotFoundException
 *** InvalidPermissionsException
+*** Server Error.
 *** Etc.

 CMMI.Business
 ---------------
 * Business has view models that are delivered to the api.
-The Business layer works with the entities, and they and the context are not exposed to the API.
+The Business layer works with the entities, and entities and the context are not exposed down to the API.